They’re b-a-a-c-k! The pesky weeds.

 This type of herbicide must be applied before lawn weed seeds germinate and weed growth begins.
 That means an application in the early spring before soil temperatures reach 55 degrees.

-Selective Vs. Nonselective
+Selective vs. Nonselective

 Post-emergent herbicides will also have one of two other terms on their labels — selective or nonselective.

 Selective herbicide: These weed killers are formulated to take out specific types of weeds while leaving others alone.
 On their product labels, they will list what they kill — and the grasses that will tolerate them.

-Topical (Contact) Vs. Systemic
+Topical (Contact) vs. Systemic